Bookkeeping tips for small businesses

 6) Get bookkeeping help as you grow

 If you have to make the choice between growing your business or doing your bookkeeping, growing your business is almost always the answer.
-You may eventually want to hire an in-house accountant but there are also companies that you can contract out
+You may eventually want to hire an in-house accountant but there are also companies that you can contract out the work to instead of hiring someone full time.

 At Free Weekends, we offer flat-rate bookkeeping which makes that help easy to predict and budget for.
-We’ve been able to help our clients not only get their small businesses bookkeeping in order, but to have a better work-life balance by taking time-consuming tasks off of their workloads
+We’ve been able to help our clients not only get their small businesses bookkeeping in order, but to have a better work-life balance by taking time-consuming tasks off of their workloads.

 We also offer á la carte consulting services that we can adjust to meet your specific needs and can help you keep on track.